 I continued to do my due diligence and spent days researching various sites hoping for some shred of good news.
 But that wasn’t in the water cards.
 All I found were more and more alarming tidbits.

 The bottom line is that sewer overflows and aging infrastructure are significant contributors to drinking water quality problems in our country.
 And our nation has failed to invest the funds needed to renew and replace our essential drinking water infrastructure.
 The result is an antiquated system that not only poses serious health and safety risks but is also prone to dangerous leaks and failures.

 Ten long years ago, the American Society of Civil Engineers gave American drinking water infrastructure an overall grade of D-minus.
-According to the study, our declining water system, including aging wastewater facilities and leaking drinking-water pipes are a threat to the nation’s prosperity.
+According to the study, our declining water system, including aging wastewater facilities and leaking drinking water pipes, is a threat to the nation’s prosperity.
 The study went on to say that time was working against our country’s infrastructure and that it would cost untold billions of dollars to replace aging facilities that are near the end of their useful lives and to comply with existing and future federal water regulations.

 And speaking of federal water regulations: From what I read, legal limits are established by the Safe Drinking Water Act, although a stricter health guideline for drinking water quality has been created by the World Health Organization.
 A least, I think it’s the WHO.
 It was near impossible to get a precise fix on who does what.

 So in many cases, your water may contain contaminants below legal limits but above health guidelines.
 This part of my research was very clear.

 Does my water look legal and/or healthy to you?